mspnp/template-building-blocks/docs/v1/v1-userDefinedRoutes.md

+---
+title: User Defined Routes
+---

-# userDefinedRoutes
+# User Defined Routes

-Use the userDefinedRoutes template building block to deploy one or more [User Defined Routes (UDRs)](https://docs.microsoft.com/azure/virtual-network/virtual-networks-udr-overview) to an [Azure virtual network (VNet)](https://docs.microsoft.com/azure/virtual-network/virtual-networks-overview).
+Use the **userDefinedRoutes** template building block to deploy one or more [User Defined Routes (UDRs)](https://docs.microsoft.com/azure/virtual-network/virtual-networks-udr-overview) to an [Azure virtual network (VNet)](https://docs.microsoft.com/azure/virtual-network/virtual-networks-overview).

 UDRs are deployed independently of the VNet, so this building block template requires a pre-existing resource group and VNet.
 Use the [vnet-n-subnet](https://github.com/mspnp/template-building-blocks/tree/v1.0.0/scenarios/vnet-n-subnet) building block to create these resources if they don't already exist.